tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-the judge sentenced
-him to five years probation and one year in the House of Corrections with work release permitted in order so that he wouldn't lose his job at this point he had already killed five people he would kill 12 more before finally being caught and convicted
+<mark>The judge sentenced him to five years' probation and one year in the House of Corrections, with work release permitted in order so that he wouldn't lose his job.</mark> At this point, he had already killed five people.
+He would kill twelve more before finally being caught and convicted.

 </james>
 <from>

 https://en.wikipedia.org/w/index.php?title=Jeffrey_Dahmer&oldid=1115535589 Late 20s and early 30s: subsequent murders Intermediate incidents para 10

-On May 23, 1989,<sup>[130]</sup> Dahmer was sentenced to five years' probation and one year in the House of Correction, with [work release](https://en.wikipedia.org/wiki/Work_release) permitted in order that he be able to keep his job.
-He was also required to register as a sex offender.<sup>[135]</sup>
+On May 23, 1989,<sup>[130]</sup> <mark>Dahmer was sentenced to five years' probation and one year in the House of Correction, with [work release](https://en.wikipedia.org/wiki/Work_release) permitted in order that he be able to keep his job.</mark> He was also required to register as a sex offender.<sup>[135]</sup>

 <footer>